marafathussain/ML_book_easy/chapters/chapter1.md

 **What you need:**
 - Basic understanding of biology (undergraduate level)
 - Familiarity with basic statistics (mean, standard deviation, correlation)
-- Willingness to learn programming (we'll teach Python from scratch)
+- Willingness to learn programming (we will teach Python from scratch)
 - Curiosity about how algorithms work

-**What you don't need:**
+**What you do not need:**
-- Advanced mathematics (we'll explain concepts intuitively)
+- Advanced mathematics (we will explain concepts intuitively)
-- Prior programming experience (we'll start with basics)
+- Prior programming experience (we will start with the basics)
-- Computer science background (we'll build from biological intuition)
+- Computer science background (we will build from biological intuition)

 Our pedagogical approach emphasizes understanding over mathematical rigor.
-We'll use biological analogies, visual explanations, and practical examples to build intuition before introducing technical details.
+We will use biological analogies, visual explanations, and practical examples to build intuition before introducing technical details.
 Code examples are complete and runnable, with extensive comments explaining each step.

 ## 1.2 What is Artificial Intelligence?

 ### 1.2.1 Defining AI: Multiple Perspectives

 The term "artificial intelligence" means different things to different people.
-Let's explore several definitions:
+Let us explore several definitions:

 **Philosophical definition**: AI is the endeavor to create machines that exhibit behaviors we would call "intelligent" if performed by humans, such as reasoning, learning, problem-solving, perception, and language understanding.